September 12 Campus NewsletterPage address: http://www.mnsu.edu/media/newsletter/2007-09-12/

 Kuma says the summer camp program will continue, and the next step will be to reach out to girls, underrepresented populations and students whose parents do not consider STEM as part of their children's future.

-The Affirmative Action Office and Human Resources are offering three training sessions on the unclassified search process in September, October and November.
+The Equal Opportunity & Title IX Office and Human Resources are offering three training sessions on the unclassified search process in September, October and November.

 The offices recommend that faculty and staff who expect to serve on a search committee, serve as a support person for a search committee, chair a search committee, or otherwise will be involved in the unclassified hiring process (IFO, MSUAASF, administrators) should attend one of the sessions.
 Sessions are scheduled: